Religious & Cultural

 • Falling for "Ghat Scams": Avoid "touts" at the airport or railway station who promise "VIP darshan" or cheap rituals.
 These often lead to aggressive demands for more money (Dakshina) mid-ceremony.
 Always book through verified channels.

 • Neglecting the Mourning Period: The immersion of ashes is just one part of the journey.
-Be sure to understand the full Hindu Mourning Period to support your family through the entire process.
+Be sure to understand the full mourning period and its observances so you can support your family through the entire process.

 Expert Recommendations for a Peaceful Experience

-As a Final Expense Financial Planner, I often advise families to prepare for these costs and logistics in advance.
-Here are my top recommendations:
+It is wise to prepare for these costs and logistics in advance.
+Here are the top recommendations:

 1. Timing is Key: Aim for the "Sattvic" hours of 6:00 AM to 8:00 AM.
 The river is calm, the heat is manageable, and the spiritual energy of the city is at its peak.